Tips, strategies, and news about the game we love

 Playing Formats & Experience

-Running a Bridge Night People Want to Return To
+What Is a Bridge Night?
+Running One People Want to Return To

 Most home bridge games are pleasant enough but forgettable.
 A few small changes to structure, hand selection, and post-game conversation turn a casual evening into something people actively look forward to.